 Private Provider Network,

-Education/Credentials MS Organizational Management and Leadership, Springfield College School of Human Services,
+Education/Credentials MS Organizational Management and Leadership and BS in Human Services from Springfield College

 Community Health Care Management Certificate from Antioch University